Zamand

 Zamand (زمند) is a village in Joghatai Rural District, in the Central District of Joghatai County, Razavi Khorasan Province, Iran.
 At the 2006 census, its population was 1,310, in 320 families.
-Zamand is a Sarbani Pashtoon tribe living in Pakistan Kpk Province.
-It contains Subtribe Mohammadzai of Charsadda, Kheshgi, Katani in Dir, Naikzai and Tokhi.
+Zamand is a Sarbani Pashtun/Afghan tribe living in Iran, Afghanistan and Pakistani KPK Province.
+It lives amongst Muhammadzai of Charsadda, Kheshgi Naikzai and Tokhi.
+The large number of settlements of Pashtuns in Khorasan, or North-Western Iran originate from the reign of the Hotak Dynasty which once ruled Persia.